paveloom-d/dev/README.md

 docker exec -it container zsh
 ```

-### Using Docker inside
+### Can I use Docker from the inside?

-Bind mounting the Docker socket allows you to develop other images inside a running
+Yes, but this requires that your local Docker socket is bind mounted and that the `others`
-container.
-This requires that the `others` group has read and write privileges relative
+group has read and write privileges relative to it.
+You can give these privileges as
-to your local socket.
-You can give these privileges as follows:
+follows:

 ```bash
 sudo chmod o+rw /var/run/docker.sock